|

 Jack, now in his 80s, was the model for a series of posters explaining how our boys were getting on in their fight against the Nazis – and his likeness was made into a plaque that graces the entrance of former St Pancras town hall in High Holborn.

 With the help of Jim Murray, of the Bloomsbury Association, whose father sat on the benches in the building as a Conservative councillor in the 1960s, Jack travelled from Northamptonshire this week to see the plaque – and reveal the remarkable story of how a he came to be the figurehead for Britain’s fighting men.
 Jack joined the Home Guard as he waited for his call up papers to join the Royal Artillery.
+“We were kitted out with broomsticks to drill with and villagers of every age joined up,” he recalls.

 But then one Sunday morning his contribution to the war effort was to take a bizarre twist.
 His troop were ordered to put on full battle dress and march to the home of their unit commander, a Lt Col VH Sykes.